romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

         .post(`/users/${userToFollow.username}/follow`);

-      // check that userFollow record exists in the database const follows = await db.userFollow.where({
+      // check that the userFollow record exists in the database const follows = await db.userFollow.where({
         followingId: userToFollow.id,
       });